Quasi-Ergodicity of Transient Patterns in Stochastic Reaction-Diffusion Equations: Applications

-for $x\in H$.
-Let $(X_t)_{t\ge0}$ denote the unique mild solution to \eqref{eq:SPDE}.
 To study the long-term behaviour of $(X_t)_{t\ge0}$ in the vicinity of $\Gamma_\delta$, we reduce this process to a finite dimensional process on $\Gamma$ in a manner that is consistent with the deterministic dynamics.